tsbinns/tsbinns.github.io/CV.md

     </ul>
   <h3 class="CV-header">Research</h3>
     <ul class="CV-desc">
-      <li>Through my Honours project, industrial placement, and work as a research assistant, I have been involved in all facets of the research process, from literature review, experimental design, and writing ethics proposals, to data collection and analysis, to write up.
+      <li>Through my Ph.D.
+Fellowship, Honours project, industrial placement, and work as a research assistant, I have been involved in all facets of the research process, from literature review, experimental design, and writing ethics proposals, to data collection and analysis, to write up.
 This has instilled within me the confidence, independence, and critical thinking required to devise and undertake successful, scientifically rigorous research projects.</li>
     </ul>
   <h3 class="CV-header">Communication</h3>
     <ul class="CV-desc">